Career : 1965 - 1969

 - Going to school in the 50's and 60's every one seemed to be a Melbourne supporter with No.31 on his or her back.

 - As a Carlton barracker, I was well and truly in the minority.

-- I remember seeing Ron at the McKinnon Football Ground.
+- I remember seeing Ron at the McKinnon Football Ground in the very early 1960s.
 He was watching a Federal League game in his new Holden and he gave me an autograph.

-- Ted Whitten was also called Mr. Football, and Ted called Ron, Mrs. Football!
+- Ted Whitten was also called Mr. Football, and Ted jokingly called Ron, Mrs. Football!